When AI Safety Becomes a Supply Chain

 - incident-response contractors

-Each item is framed as protection.
-Each adds a layer.
-And each quietly shifts risk rather than reducing it.
+"For safety's sake."
+Each item is framed as for your protection, and yet each so-called protection adds a layer.
+And each leyer of vendorized solutions quietly shifts and multiplies risk rather than reducing it.

 This is a familiar institutional reflex, making yet another appearance.

-When institutions face unfamiliar risk, they do not ask how to design existing systems to learn or to become wiser.
-They ask what they can buy.
+When institutions face unfamiliar risk, they do not ask how to design existing systems to learn better or to become wiser by feeding more of certain types of situational data.
+They ask instead what they can buy.

 Identity, Outsourced